InformaticsMatters/pipelines-utils/README.md

     :          Result: SUCCESS
     +----------------+

+Fields in the summary should be self-explanatory but a couple might benefit from further explanation: -

+-   `Tests skipped` are the tests that were found but not executed.
+    Normally these are the tests found during a _Container_ test that can't be run (because the test has no corresponding container image).
+-   `Tests ignored` are test found that are not run because they have been marked for non-execution as the test name begins with `ignore_`.

 ### From here
 If you have working copies of all your pipeline repositories checked-out in the same directory as this repository you can execute all the tests